-Croatia: Discussion on energy cooperation with Hungary23.
-November 2020. / SEE Energy News
+Croatia: Discussion on energy cooperation with Hungary, SEE Energy News

 Croatia and Hungary talked on LNG terminal and possible buyout of MOL’s shares in INA.
 Croatian Minister of Economy and Sustainable Development Tomislav Coric met in Budapest with Hungarian Minister of Foreign Affairs and Trade Peter Szijjarto, with whom he discussed energy cooperation between the two countries.